 The shift from a "one-at-a-time" patient simulation to processing the "entire cohort simultaneously" using a 3D array dramatically improves computational efficiency by fully leveraging R's inherent strengths in vectorized computation.
-For computationally intensive functions, the judicious use of Rcpp allows for recoding in C++, providing substantial speed improvements, particularly beneficial for repetitive linear algebra operations.
-Finally, the incorporation of parallel computing divides computational tasks into independent components, executing them simultaneously across multiple processors, which is especially valuable for microsimulation and probabilistic sensitivity analysis (PSA), allowing the model to be re-run hundreds or thousands of times with different parameter values in a fraction of the time.
+For computationally intensive functions, the use of C++ via Rcpp provides substantial speed improvements, particularly for repetitive linear algebra operations.
+Finally, the incorporation of parallel computing divides computational tasks into independent components, executing them simultaneously across multiple processors, which is especially valuable for microsimulation and PSA, allowing the model to be re-run hundreds or thousands of times with different parameter values in a fraction of the time.
 The true strength of this framework lies in the synergistic integration of these diverse optimization techniques, creating a significantly greater performance improvement than any single method alone, and representing a "best practice" for developing high-performance computational models in health economics.

 Despite the significant advancements, it is important to acknowledge several inherent limitations and practical trade-offs.
 Microsimulation models inherently impose heavy demands on memory and processing time.
 While optimizations mitigate these demands, they do not eliminate them entirely, meaning large cohorts or long time horizons may still require substantial computational resources.
 The integration of C++ via Rcpp, while powerful, introduces trade-offs: C++ code is more verbose and strict, requiring explicit type declarations and replacing R's conveniences (like named indexing) with positional logic.
 C++'s strict type system can lead to less flexible behavior, and Rcpp integration is only recommended if it significantly enhances performance, as the increased complexity is only justified by substantial computational benefits.
 Furthermore, Armadillo matrices used with Rcpp do not store metadata like column names, requiring manual re-addition in R. Similarly, parallel computing, while offering speed reductions, is limited by core count saturation, memory requirements, task granularity (small tasks may not benefit due to overhead), and operating system differences, which require modelers to adapt their configuration.
 These factors imply that realizing the full benefits of this framework extends beyond just writing good code; it requires investment in appropriate computational infrastructure and careful environmental setup.